nibin-raj/MultihopAoISimulation/README.md

-Design of scheduling policies for minimizing age of information in multi-hop wireless networks
+Sampling and scheduling policies for minimizing age-of-information in multi-hop wireless networks

 Submitted for review.